-DESCRIPTION OF NORTH-CENTRAL-EASTERN IOWA STRATIGRAPHY
+DESCRIPTION OF NORTH-CENTRAL IOWA STRATIGRAPHY

 An important aspect of surficial geologic mapping on the IES is the development of map units that utilize previously established lithostratigraphic frameworks for the Hudson, Wisconsin and Pre-Illinoian deposits in Iowa.
-A stratigraphic framework allows us to better understand the surficial materials of north-eastern Iowa.
-Hudson, Wisconsin and Pre-Illinois Episode deposits (Johnson et al., 1997) of the north-eastern Iowa area included in six formations: DeForest Formation (Hudson), Noah Creek Formation (Hudson and Wisconsin), Peoria (Wisconsin), Sheldon Creek Formations (Wisconsin), and Wolf Creek and Alburnett Formations (Pre-Illinois).
+A stratigraphic framework allows us to better understand the surficial materials of north-central Iowa.
+Hudson, Wisconsin and Pre-Illinois Episode deposits (Johnson et al., 1997) of the north-central Iowa are included in seven formations: DeForest Formation (Hudson), Noah Creek Formation (Hudson and Wisconsin), Dows Formation (Wisconsin), Peoria Formation (Wisconsin), Sheldon Creek Formation

+(Wisconsin), and Wolf Creek and Alburnett Formations (Pre-Illinois).
 The following section provides a description of formations and members of north-east Iowa deposits.